viamrobotics/docs/docs/appendix/troubleshooting.md

 <th>What/Why:
 </th>
 <td colspan="2">Check if there is a frame attribute in the components in the fancy config or in the raw JSON config.
-It may be that the robot config generated broken “frame” information and pre-populated the translation values with empty strings when they are currently programmed to be floats on the backend.
+It may be that the robot config generated broken "frame" information and pre-populated the translation values with empty strings when they are currently programmed to be floats on the backend.
 </td>
 </tr>
 <tr>
 <th>Resolution
 </th>
 <td width="50%">
-Delete the entire “frame” object from the JSON config if you are not using it.
+Delete the entire "frame" object from the JSON config if you are not using it.
 The frame object looks like this:</td>
 </td>
 <td><img src="../img/ts-del-frame.png" alt="Frame JSON Object" width="150px"/></td>